alberthashani/youtube-ad-volume-controller/README.md

-# YouTube Volume Control Extension
+# YouTube Ad Volume Controller Extension

 A Chrome extension that automatically controls the volume of YouTube ads while maintaining your preferred volume for regular videos.